you@anywhere tmux attach — without the terminal

 3:claude code badges

-Run Claude Code inside your tmux windows and the sidebar shows what it's up to: Working, or Waiting on you.
-Optional per-host status hooks install (and uninstall) with one click from the UI, and on macOS the Dock badge counts the windows waiting for your input — so you notice from across the room.
+Run Claude Code inside your tmux windows and the sidebar shows what every one is up to, at a glance: Working, Agents still running after its turn, Idle, or Waiting on you.
+Optional per-host status hooks install (and uninstall) with one click, and label each pin with its Claude session's name.
+On macOS the Dock badge counts only the windows waiting for your input — you notice from across the room, and only when it matters.

 4:build

-No toolchain needed on the Mac: download the notarized app (universal, macOS 14+), unzip, drag to Applications.
+No toolchain needed on the Mac: brew tap robgough/belfry && brew install --cask belfry, or download the notarized app (universal, macOS 14+), unzip, drag to Applications.
 Or build from source:

 macOS 14+